jpalioto/ctn_sdk/README.md

 © 2025 John P. Alioto.

-Cognitive Tensor Networks™, CTN™, and 𝒯⊗ are trademarks of John P. Alioto.
+Cognitive Tensor Networks, CTN, and T⊗ are trademarks of John P. Alioto.